authorjapps/zerocode-hello-world/README.md

 1. Open a matching java file -> Ctrl + n
 1. Open a matching JSON or XML file -> Ctrl + Shift + n
 1. To navigate to file -> Ctrl + Click
+1. Usage/invocation of a JSON file or Java File or Java method/variable etc -> Alt + F7